isaac8069/Asteroids/readme.md

         * They decrease by one every time you die
         * If you die with no lives left the game ends
     * Objects
-        * Asteroids and UFO’s are moving across in a straight line
+        * Asteroids and UFO’s are moving across the screen in a straight line
         * Player movement is with arrow keys/w,a,s,d and space bar is used to shoot
-    * You win by achieving a certain score (not yet set)
+    * You win by lasting the entire time of the game.
+You accumalete points during the game
     * When you lose
         * Game Over flashes on the screen
         * You must hit restart to continue